thheinen/tktm-test/README.md

 __Error:__

-Chef Target Mode provisioner requires a Train-based transport like kitchen-transport-train
+Chef Target Mode provisioner requires a Train-based transport like kitchen-transport-train to converge a machine remotely.

 __Reason:__